nginx/unit-docs/source/howto/mailman.rst

       run the :program:`ps aux | grep unitd` command to be sure.

-   Alternatively, add Unit's unprivileged user account to |app|'s group so Unit can access the static files:
+   Alternatively, add Unit's unprivileged user account to |app|'s group so Unit can access the static files.
+Run the following command as root:

    .. code-block:: console